Places that Help: California

 Family Violence Appellate Project

-Family Violence Appellate Project (FVAP) is a nonprofit organization dedicated to providing free legal representation to domestic violence survivors at the appellate level.
-They focus on cases where trial court decisions leave survivors and their children at serious risk of further abuse.
+Family Violence Appellate Project (FVAP) is dedicated to helping domestic violence survivors and their children to appeal court decisions on their behalf, for free.
+They focus on cases where family court or civil court decisions leave survivors and their children at serious risk of further abuse.
+FVAP serves everyone regardless of immigration status.
+Interpretation and translation services are available, including interpretation services for Deaf and hard-of-hearing individuals.
+Serving the state of California

 Family Violence Law Center